joebart457/Assembler.Core/README.md

 **X86Assembler.Core** is a C# NuGet package designed to assist developers with turning x86 assembly code into executable files in the PE32 file format.

 ## Features

-- Support for the most generally used subset of x86 assembly language
-- Output PE32 files (exe and dll)
+- Assemble x86 assembly code to executable PE32 files (exe and dll)
 - Convience methods to make assembly code generation easier
+- Ability to define your own custom x86 assembly instructions

 ## NonFeatures
 - No 16 or 64 bit support.
 This is a 32 bit x86 assembler only.